ERBringHorvath/SeqForge/README.md

 ## multiBLAST Installation

+First, if not already installed, install [Git](https://github.com/git-guides/install-git) <br />
+>macOS should have this installed by default

 We suggest installing multiBLAST within your Home folder, such as `/Users/user/`

 Change directory to desired installation path